-Technology changes quickly, and so however expert you become you'll always encounter tools and programs you don't know how to use.
-Here, you'll get comfortable with the unfamiliar, learning what questions to ask when faced with something new and how to get started on projects without knowing in advance exactly what your finished product will be.
+Technology changes quickly.
+However expert you become, you'll always encounter tools and programs you don't know how to use.
+Here, you'll get comfortable with the unfamiliar, learning what questions to ask when faced with something new and how to get started on a project without knowing exactly what your finished product will be.